biogilson/loop_graphics/README.md

-This code intend to automatically generate graphics looping through the columns of an spreadsheet to facilitate boring reports.
+This code intend to automatically generate graphics looping through the columns of a spreadsheet to facilitate boring reports.
 Author: Gilson Correia de Carvalho
 email: biogilson@gmail.com